 Counselling allows you time and space to discuss difficulties you may be facing, or to examine issues which you feel are holding you back from leading the kind of life you would like.
-Counselling is not about giving advice but rather allows you to find your own answers and solutions.
+Counselling isn’t about giving advice; it allows you to find your own answers and solutions.

 What type of Counselling will I be offered?

-My background and training has been integrative which means that I am able to offer a range of approaches tailored to client needs.
+My background and training has been integrative which means that I offer a range of approaches tailored to your needs.
 These include CBT, Person Centred and Psychodynamic counselling.

-I am a registered member of the British Association for Counselling and Psychotherapy.
+I’m a registered and accredited member of the British Association for Counselling and Psychotherapy.
 This means that I follow a professional ethical framework, offer a professional standard of work and undertake ongoing training and supervision.

-You can choose either to see your counsellor face to face, by phone or via Skype if you prefer or that is easier for you to access.
+You can choose either work face to face, by phone or via Skype if you prefer or that is easier for you to access.

 How long is a Counselling session and how many will I need?

-Each counselling session lasts 50 minutes, this is generally referred to as a ‘therapeutic hour’.
+Each counselling session lasts at least 50 minutes, this is generally referred to as a ‘therapeutic hour’.

-The number of counselling sessions varies from person to person and is dependent on a number of factors.
-Rather than booking a number of sessions at once we ask that clients book as they go along, simply committing to whether or not they wish to attend a further session.
-Once you have started counselling you may find you only need a few sessions to enable the changes you want in your life.
+The number of sessions varies from person to person and is dependent on a number of factors.
+Rather than booking a number of sessions at once I suggest that clients book as they go along, simply committing to whether or not they wish to attend a further session.
+Once you’ve started counselling you may find you only need a few sessions to enable the changes you want in your life.
 Or you may feel you need longer term work.
-This can be reviewed and discussed on a regular basis.
+This will be reviewed and discussed on a regular basis.

 What about Confidentiality?

 Everything you say to your counsellor will be totally confidential.
-The only exceptions will be if there is concern about your safety or that of others.
-There are also statutory requirements which must be met and I will explain these to you at the start of your sessions.
+The only exceptions will be if there’s concern about your safety or that of others.
+There are also statutory requirements which must be met these are outlined in the paperwork you will be sent before we start.

 Who are the British Association for Counselling and Psychotherapy (BACP)?